Yummy Traditional : Paratha and Roti Page Not Found - Yummy Traditional

 cook-the-naan

-As you see flour is getting dry now here it comes, flips the Tawa and just go around for 1 minute, should not be very high heat.
+As you see, the flour is getting dry.
+Here it comes, flips the Tawa, and just goes around for 1 minute, should not be very high heat.

 tweaking-the-naan